aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/worksheetdesign/_index.md

 ```

-the DataMember from the multi-member DataSource.
+Gets the DataMember from the multi-member DataSource.
 Generally it represents a DataTable object of a DataSet.

 **Returns:**
 java.lang.String